-Join Christopher Matthew Spencer for an in-depth discussion in this video Registering an eBay account for personal or business use, part of eBay for Sellers Essential Training.
+Join Christopher Matthew Spencer for an in-depth discussion in this video Registering an eBay account for personal or business use, part of eBay Essential Training: Selling.

 - [Voiceover] Unless your just window shopping, you'll need to register for a personal or business account in order to use the eBay website.
 You'll find the register link at the top of the home page.
 Complete eBay's simple registration form and then click Submit to apply for a new account. eBay establishes a unique user ID for you, that's your alias for trading on the eBay website.
 If you're like me you'll want to change that user ID to something more branded.
 We'll discuss how to accomplish this in our next movie. ebay sends you a welcome e-mail to confirm your registration.